spielplatzbr/carolina/README.md

 Refer to `amountInput.tsx` if amount input is needed.
 It makes sure the string value containing the amount is pure (see `useAmount.ts` as well).

 ## Fit for production?
 - For this to be production-ready, lots of pieces are missing.
-For example, a testing framework should be setup and put it in `staging.yml` and `prodution.yml` as part of the CI/CD pipeline.
+For example, a testing framework should be setup and put in the CI/CD pipeline.
 - Netlify CLI is kinda slow and annoying.
 - At this point, [Next.js](https://nextjs.org/) is so mature and validated, that the question should be *why NOT use it?* So I would naturally argue to in favor of using it.
 - Not optimized for mobile (input html element is specially full of gotchas when on mobile).